stevegt/grid-cli/v2/doc/200-sequence.md

     - Designing algorithms and data structures to accommodate wildcards will add flexibility but increase complexity.
     - Potential methods include dynamic programming extensions and graph traversal techniques that can evaluate multiple matching paths.

-## How BLAST Uses Hashing Algorithm
+## How BLAST Retrieves Regions and Evaluates Alignments

 ### Overview of BLAST

 BLAST (Basic Local Alignment Search Tool) is a widely used algorithm for comparing an input sequence against a database of sequences.
-BLAST uses hashing algorithms to organize sequences for rapid search and retrieval.
+It retrieves regions of the database sequences corresponding to the word hashes and evaluates the alignments.

-### Hashing in BLAST
+### BLAST Process

 1. **Hashing Words**:
-    - BLAST breaks down the input sequence into smaller sub-sequences called "words".
+    - BLAST breaks down the input sequence into smaller sub-sequences called "words."
-    - Each word is hashed and stored in a hash table, allowing quick lookups.
+    - Each word is hashed and stored in a hash table for rapid lookups.

 2. **Database Organization**:
     - The entire database of sequences is also broken down into words, and these words are hashed and stored.

-3. **Rapid Search**:
+3. **Finding Matches**:
-    - When a new query sequence is input, it is divided into words, hashed, and looked up in the hash table.
+    - When a query sequence is input, it is divided into words, hashed, and compared against the hash table.
-    - This allows BLAST to quickly find regions of potential similarity without scanning the entire database.
+    - This allows BLAST to quickly locate potential matching regions without scanning the entire database.

+4. **Extending Matches**:
+    - Initial word matches are extended to find longer regions of similarity.
+    - Alignment algorithms and scoring matrices are used to evaluate the quality of these extended matches.

 ### Example